danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 <div class="section exercise" markdown="true">

 ## Exercise in class (Decode)
-By looking at the like button closely in the RunMe, can you come up with a list of customizations that have been introduced in the sample code?
+By looking at the like button closely in the RunMe, can you come up with a list of stylistic customizations that have been introduced in the sample code?

 Then look at the source code in the next section (Lines 22-48) and describe some of the button's styling in your own words.

 </div>
 ## Source code
 ```javascript
 let button;